ADHD Group Coaching Program

 - The program is ideal for those who cannot afford one-on-one ADHD coaching or who are skeptical about the ADHD coaching paradigm and want to sample it before they make a commitment.

-If you missed the start of this class
+Oops!
+You missed the start of the class.

-and would like to be notified of the next class,
+If you would like to be notified of the next class, CLICK HERE.

 Coach – Facilitator